Need Help? (888) GET LABS

 1. Exercise Regularly

-Physical activity requires more energy, prompting the conversion of stored fats to create additional energy currency.
+When you exercise it requires more energy, prompting the conversion of stored fats to create additional energy currency.
 In this process, the thyroid gland will produce more hormones to regulate the metabolic process.

 Thus, those with underactive thyroid glands should seriously consider an exercise plan as part of their natural treatment pursuit.
 Aerobic exercises6, in particular, can increase the concentration of T3 and T4 in the blood.